-6.10.24 Marine Head
+6.10.23 Marine Head

 The marine head is powered by the fuse panel, and has a separate control panel mounted near the head.
 Water is supplied to the system from the freshwater tank; therefore, to operate the toilet the freshwater system must be pressurized.
 A solenoid, installed near the head inlet, prevents water from filling the bowl prior to each use.
-The macerator pump, located on the port midship gunwale compartment, removes waste from the bowl and pumps it into the 15 gallon holding tank.
+The macerator pump, located beneath the access plate on the port midship deck., removes waste from the bowl and pumps it into the 15 gallon holding tank.
 The control panel activates the solenoid to allow for water intake and discharge.